If you like your Christmas markets sandwiched between mighty imperial buildings, then Maria-Theresien-Platz is another must on your list.

 The setting is, of course, fantastic.
 This is Vienna at its best.

-The Maria-Theresien-Platz square has the monumental Kunsthistorisches art museum on one side, which always features a wonderful year-end exhibition.
-They bless us with a rare Rembrandt one for 2024.
+Maria-Theresien-Platz square has the monumental Kunsthistorisches art museum on one side, which always features a wonderful year-end exhibition (Michaelina Wautier in 2025).
+The opposite side has the equally-monumental Naturhistorisches natural history museum.

-This location means you can feast on sausages at the market, then view the Feast of Venus by Rubens, then discover how our ancestors coped when the giant animals of prehistory objected to being turned into meat products.
+The location means you might feast on sausages at the market, then view the Feast of Venus by Rubens, then discover how our ancestors coped when the giant animals of prehistory objected to being turned into meat products.

 As well as the two museums, the square borders the Ring boulevard, beyond which lie the giant Burgtor gates and the Hofburg palace complex.
 The square’s other side leads to the main entrance to the Museumsquartier (MQ).